‘It was all a blur’: San Antonio teen’s golf ball traveling at 88 mph struck by lightning at Topgolf

 “Even before this we went to Topgolf and we’ll continue to go after this,” Gomez said.

-KSAT has reached out to Topgolf for further comment on Saturday, but we are still awaiting a response.
+KSAT has reached out to Topgolf for further comment on Saturday on its safety protocols and procedures for inclement weather, but we are still waiting for a response.

 We’ll bring more updates to this story as they become available.